 QTPS Listing

+A list of QTPSs can be found in Appendix 3 to Attachment K of the OATT and in the current inventory of QTPSs.

 Overview of Process

 Through an open stakeholder process, the ISO develops long range plans for the region’s networked transmission facilities to address future system needs over the ten year planning horizon.
 Subject to Information Policy including Critical Energy Infrastructure Information (“CEII”) requirements approved by FERC, all planning study efforts are discussed with the Planning Advisory Committee (“PAC”), and opportunities are provided for comments ranging from the draft scope of work through the posting of final reports.
 Study base cases and contingencies, which are used to simulate the system performance, are made available on the ISO web site to stakeholders subject to CEII requirements.